 The classroom is for class announcements and discussions.

-- Each section of a class has its own classroom page, which is accessible to everyone enrolled in that section
+- Each section of a class has its own classroom page, which is accessible to all learners and parents enrolled in that section.

 - Teachers and learners both have the ability to attach files and record videos through classroom posts or comments.